 Missing or Incorrect K-1s

 K-1s create more frustration than missing W-2s.
-At least with a missing W-2 you probably have a paycheck stub to estimate your numbers from.
+At least with a missing W-2 you probably have a paycheck stub to estimate your numbers.
 With a K-1 you are at the mercy of the entity creating the K-1.
-K-1s also show up late in the tax season so you don’t know if it is late or missing.
-Partnership K-1s are due the same day as individual returns which means they can drop them in the mail April 15th.
-If a K-1 is missing you almost always file an extension and hope the K-1 arrives.
-By May it is time to file without the K-1.
+K-1s frequently show up late in the tax season, or even close to the extension deadline, so you don’t know if it is late or missing.

 An AWOL or incorrect K-1 (including the capital account information) is handled with Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request.
 The capital account information is something you should have a record of; the income information is a different story.
 Estimating K-1 information is challenging since you don’t have a reference point or complete understanding of the entities activities.
 Here are a few solutions:

-- Use numbers similar to past years.
+- Use numbers consistent with prior years.
 Some K-1s are similar year to year.
 There may also be a pattern after several years.
 You can continue the pattern in your estimate.

 - In a worst case scenario you will have no reference points.
 There is no other choice than to guess.
 Use reasonable numbers.
 As hard as it can be, you still need to make an estimate.
 The IRS will have to do the same thing you are if they challenge your numbers.